Websitebanner2024

 By the way, we're pleased to announce that Nostalgia Digest is now in more than 400 stores in North America, including select Barnes and Noble and Books-a-Million stores.

 "I first hosted a show called Radio's Golden Age at the 10-watt radio station of Lyons Township High School," Steve recalls.
 "I used the title again when I hosted an internet show back in the 'teens.'
 When KXEL contacted me about hosting a new show for them, I contemplated using another name, but then I figured maybe the third time really would be the charm.
-In any case, I'm looking forward spending my Sunday evenings with these great performers from the past -- and of course, I'll still be hosting Those Were the Days every Saturday afternoon on WDCB."
+In any case, I'm delighted for the chance to spend Sunday evenings with these great performers from the past -- and of course, I'll still be hosting Those Were the Days every Saturday afternoon on WDCB."

 KEN ALEXANDER: 1929-2022